A concept of a para-hydrogen-based cold neutron source for simultaneous high flux and high brightness: Analytic model: infinitely thin para-hydrogen moderator

-The dependence of cold neutron brightness on the moderator height for the side illumination~(\figref{fig:6:a}) exhibits a similar behavior to the dependence on the moderator width for the bottom illumination (\figref{fig:6:b}).
+The dependence of cold neutron brightness on the moderator height for the side illumination~(\figref{fig:6:side:height}) exhibits exactly the same behavior as dependence on the moderator width for the bottom illumination (\figref{fig:6:bottom:width}).
 Such kind of symmetry is not surprising: in the first case, the illuminated vertical side wall plays a similar role to the illuminated horizontal wall in the case of bottom illumination.